chiemezie1/CanvasTransHub/CanvasTrans_dapp/README.md

 - Replace `PRIVATE_KEY` with your private key from MetaMask (ensure the key corresponds to the wallet that holds test ETH on the Arbitrum Sepolia network).

 ### Load the `.env`
-At the root of the directory (CanvasTransHub) and run the following command.
+At the root of the directory (CanvasTrans_dapp) and run the following command.

 ```bash
 source .env